AbdulRahmanAlHamali/flutter_typeahead/README.md

 See the [installation instructions on pub](https://pub.dartlang.org/packages/flutter_typeahead#-installing-tab-).

-Note: As for Typeahead 3.X this package is based on Dart 2.12 (null-safety).
+Note: As for Typeahead 3.x this package is based on Dart 2.12 (null-safety).
 You may also want to explore the new built in Flutter 2 widgets that have similar behavior.

+Note: As of Typeahead 5.x this package is based on Dart 3.0 (null-safety enforced).
+To use this package, please upgrade your Flutter SDK.

 ## Usage examples